maxwofford/interact-application-2019/README.md

 ## What did you create in 2018 that you’re the most proud of?
 Do you have any major projects or initiatives in mind for 2019?

+I'm most proud of my work with [Hack Club](https://hackclub.com/) (https://hackclub.com), a nonprofit network of high school computer science clubs, as our operations lead this past year.
+As operations lead, I manage onboarding new clubs, growing our community, and ensuring that our leaders have the support they need to succeed.

+In 2018, my work was directly responsible for Hack Club growing from 220 to over 300 schools and our Slack community growing from 367K annual messages in 2017 to 1.8M+ in 2018 (5x increase).

+I built [hackathons.hackclub.com](http://hackathons.hackclub.com/) in 2 days, which is now the most popular high school hackathon directory worldwide.
+At launch, it front-paged Product Hunt & since then has gotten email subscribers in 200+ cities across 30+ countries.
+It’s been up for only 8 months, and is now the first result for almost any query around high school hackathons.

+The achievement I'm most proud of in 2018 is launching Hack Club Bank (https://hackclub.com/bank).
+In less than a month, I led a team of three to launch the first nonprofit fiscal sponsorship platform for students under the age of 18.
+Our launch post on Hacker News was the most popular post of the day, reaching 20K uniques, and the product has since done over $200,000 in transactions over the past 6 months.
+We've signed on 40 events during our invite-only beta, already enabling hackathons with over 1,000 unique attendees.

+In 2019 I hope to increase my capacity to work on meaningful goals by getting more people involved in the projects I work on.
+It's one thing to build my own projects that have impact on people, it's another to build a team of people working on larger projects than I could take on myself.
+The only way for Hack Club to become a household name is to grow it faster than I can do alone.

 ## Tell us about three core interests you have.
 Why do you care about these things?